-In many ancient cultures there is the philosophy that the world and ourselves are made up of five key elements – or actually that there are five phases of energy or movements within us – and treatment is based at this primary level.
-This means that by providing balance to the whole person, many imbalances are resolved together.
+In many ancient cultures there is the philosophy that the world and ourselves are made up of five key elements – or actually that they are the five processes or movements inherent in nature and within living beings – and treatment is based at this primary level.
+This means that by refining balance in the person as a whole, many imbalances are resolved together.

 Great emphasis is placed on emotional stability and the strength of the patient’s motivations.
 By treating the whole Being rather than merely the immediate problem, the body’s ability to look after itself is often greatly improved, leaving your body in a condition whereby it can self-regulate effectively.

 This style of acupuncture is particularly good for preventative treatment to avoid future ailments – seasonal treatments to help you keep fit as a fiddle and on top of your game.
 It is also the basis for George’s approach to helping patient’s move through the next transition of life – using acupuncture to move more towards your heartfelt goals.

 The Five Elements are phases of energy transition, and can be likened to western science’s energetic phases of kinetic energy (Wood), thermal (Fire), internal (Earth), condensation (Metal) and magnetism/gravity (Water).
-All of these forces are active in the body, and when they are properly regulated the body heals itself as soon as imbalance begins.
+All of these forces are active in the body, and when they are properly regulated the body works towards harmony as soon as imbalance occurs.